Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Finite stature procedure

+Figure 9 shows that the image under $\beta$ of a $\beta$-consistent loop remains $\beta$-consistent.
+The calculations in Figure 9 can be checked by referring to Figure 8.
+Notice that we omit any edges in $\sigma(W)$ that do not contribute to loops.
+Figure 9 shows that if we are presented with a labeled graph $Z\looparrowright\sigma(W)$ in which every simple loop is $\beta$-consistent, then every simple loop in $\beta(Z)$ will be $\beta$-consistent.

+\begin{definition} A connected labeled graph $K\looparrowright \sigma(W)$ is \emph{$q$-fillable} if every $\beta$-consistent path in the core of $K$ is a loop.
+When a labeled graph $K$ is $q$-fillable, define $q(K)$ to be the 2-complex with $K$ as its 1-skeleton and a 2-cell filling every red $n$-gon, green triangle and yellow-green bigon. \end{definition}

+For example, $\sigma(W)$ is $q$-fillable since every $\beta$-consistent path that is present in $\sigma(W)$ is closed.
+Notice that if we extend $\sigma(W)$ to a cover of $U$ then this extension is no longer $q$-fillable due to the non closed length-3 green paths extending from the trees attached to the vertices in the red $n-2$ path in $\sigma(W)$, for example.
+It is important to remember that $q$-fillability is defined with respect to the core of a labeled graph.

-\begin{lemma} Suppose that $H,K\looparrowright W$ are $q$-fillable.
-Then: \begin{itemize} \item $H\otimes_{\bar{U}}K$ is $q$-fillable, \item $\beta(H)$ is $q$-fillable. \end{itemize} \end{lemma} \begin{proof} Let $L$ be a connected component of $H\otimes_{\bar{U}}K$.
+\begin{lemma} Suppose that $H,K\looparrowright \sigma(W)$ are $q$-fillable.
+Then: \begin{itemize} \item every connected component of $H\otimes_{U}K$ is $q$-fillable, \item $\beta(H)$ is $q$-fillable. \end{itemize} \end{lemma} \begin{proof} Let $L$ be a connected component of $H\otimes_{U}K$.
 Then $L$ combinatorially immerses into both $H$ and $K$.
-Let $\ell$ be a path based at $(h,k)$ in $L$ whose edge labels form a generating element of $N$.
+Let $\ell$ be a path based at $(h,k)$ in $L$ whose edge labels form a $\beta$-consistent path.
 The fiber product definition allows us to view $\ell$ also as a path based at $h$ in $H$ and a path based at $k$ in $K$.
-Since $H$ and $K$ are $q$-fillable, this makes $\ell$ a simple loop in both $H$ and $K$.
-Therefore the only vertex in $H$ reached twice by $\ell$ is $h$ and the only vertex in $K$ reached twice by $\ell$ is $k$.
-Therefore the only vertex in $L$ reached twice by $\ell$ is $(h,k)$, making $\ell$ a simple loop in $L$ and $H\otimes_{\bar{U}}K$ $q$-fillable by definition.
+Since $H$ and $K$ are $q$-fillable, this makes $\ell$ a loop in both $H$ and $K$.
+Therefore $\ell$ is a loop in $L$ and $H\otimes_{U}K$ is $q$-fillable by definition.